influxdata/telegraf/plugins/outputs/splunk/README.md

 # Splunk Output Plugin

-This plugin writes to a [Splunk HTTP Event Collector (HEC)](http://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector) and requires an `Authorization Token` which will be created when you setup your Splunk HEC Token.
+This plugin writes metrics to a [Splunk Metric Index](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/Setupmultipleindexes#Create_metrics_indexes) via a [Splunk HTTP Event Collector (HEC)](http://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector).
+This requires an `Authorization Token` which will be created when you setup your Splunk HEC Token.

 Notes:
 1. If any point value cannot be converted to a float64, that metric will be skipped.